 The next section is Gallery Promotions.

-This is where you can set up a Gallery Offer.
+This is where you can set up a Gallery Offer (Jump to Creating Offers section).
 When you add a gallery offer to a published gallery, a banner will display at the top of the gallery as customers are shopping.
 The offer code will be included in SMS campaigns.
 If your offer has a minimum order rule, PhotoDay will prompt your customer to add more to their cart to redeem the offer!

 Just select an offer from the drop-down menu or click add a new offer.